 I spent three months traveling through Mexico on public transport.
-Here’s a summary of my thoughts, insights and experiences from the overland journey.
+This travel blog post is a summary of my thoughts, insights and experiences from the overland journey.

 Before I arrived in Mexico, I wasn’t sure what to expect.

 I had been on my trip around the world for almost a year and a half, but I had never been to any Latin American countries.
 I had spent the preceeding months in English speaking destinations, and traveling had become relatively easy.

 Several people were warning me about the dangers of Mexico.
 I shouldn’t walk outside during the night, and many towns were definitely off-limits.
 They told me Mexico wasn’t like the other destinations I had visited, so I had to be more careful than ever before.

 I admit that I got a bit nervous.
 The fact that I only spoke very limited Spanish didn’t help, either.